An ageing barbarian king sits upon a massive stone throne holding a sword inside a dark fantasy hall inspired by classic sword-and-sorcery cinema.

 • Round 4: 4 reps @ 85% 1RM.

-Rest: 2–3 minutes between rounds
+• Rest: 2–3 minutes between rounds.

-Focus: Progressive overload, explosive strength, precision
+• Focus: Progressive overload, explosive strength, and technical control.

 • Day 1 – Chest and Back.